grybkom/Generative_Deep_Learning_Monet_Paintings/README.md

 ---

-**Background:**

-Generative adversarial networks (GANs) consist of two or more neural networks, a generator network that creates images and a discriminator network to train the generator.
-The discriminator classifies the images as real or fake.
-These are called adversarial networks because they are competing.
-The generator is working to maximize the chances that a mistake is made by the discriminator, and the discriminator is trying to minimize the chances of making a mistake.
-The task is to generate 7,000 to 10,000 images that are in the style of Monet’s paintings and fool the discriminator.
+Generative Adversarial Networks (GANs) consist of two neural networks:
+- **Generator** – learns to produce realistic images in Monet's style.
+- **Discriminator** – learns to distinguish between real Monet paintings and generated images.

+They are trained in a zero-sum game: the generator tries to fool the discriminator, while the discriminator gets better at identifying fakes.

+The goal is to generate 7,000–10,000 images that closely mimic Monet’s artistic style.

+---

+**Architecture:**
+- *Generator*:
+  - Encoder → Bottleneck → Decoder architecture
+  - Downsampling with convolutional layers
+  - Upsampling with transposed convolutions
+- *Discriminator:*
+  - Spectral Normalization to improve training stability
+- *Loss Functions:*
+  - Adversarial Loss (standard GAN loss)
+  - Perceptual Loss calculated using a pre-trained VGG network

 **Data & Methodolog:**